 - Are there questions that consistently arise, that you might be able to answer?

-Record key terms
+Record key phrases

 Once you have gathered up industry topics and information, the ideas will start rolling in.

-This is the point at which you should create a spreadsheet or list of all the key terms you have gathered.
+This is the point at which you should create a spreadsheet or list of all the key phrases you have gathered.
 Categorise them so that you have a clear visual and you do not repeat your topics.

-Research key terms
+Research key phrases

 Don’t start to write straight away.
 Once you have lots of good keywords do some research online.